mbusigin/disbatch/docs/Design.md

 ### Design of Disbatch 4

-This document outlines the protocol which a Disbatch Execution Node (DEN) must follow to correctly operate with a Disbatch Command Interface (DCI), as well as other DENs operating under the same network/database.
+This documents the Disbatch Execution Node (DEN) protocol and schema.
+All nodes using the same MongoDB database must follow this, as well as the Disbatch Task Runners (DTR) used by the DENs and any Disbatch Command Interfaces (DCI) using the database.

 #### Overview

-The core components of Disbatch 4 are one or more DENs, potentially one or more DCIs, and MongoDB which is used as its data store and for all message passing.
+The core components of Disbatch 4 are one or more DENs, the DTRs, one or more DCIs, and MongoDB which is used as the data store and for all message passing.

+The DEN ensures the database is set up correctly and runs the appropriate number of tasks for each queue.

+The DTR is called by the DEN when it claims a task.
+The DTR is responsible for loading the plugin and running the task, as well as updating the task document when the task completes.

+The DCI provides a JSON REST API for the DENs, as well as a web browser interface to the API.
+An additional CLI tool interacts with this API.

 Each DEN monitors one or more queues, which may be restricted to a subset of DENs, restricted from a subset of DENs, or available to all DENs.